phetsims/equality-explorer/doc/model.md

 Throughout the simulation, fractional constants and coefficients are reduced.
 E.g. `4/6` becomes `2/3`; `-10/2` becomes `-5`.

-There are 2 modes of operation when building equations:
+There are two modes of operation when building equations:

 (1) Like terms occupy separate cells on the scale, and can be combined only if they sum to zero.
 This is the mode of operation in the _Basics_, _Numbers_ and _Variables_ screens.